French hip-hop: Relationship with Africa and the Caribbean

-Specifically, IAM incorporates many African-related themes into its music.
+IAM incorporates many African-related themes into its music.
 Their 1991 song "Les tam-tam de l'Afrique" was one of the first French rap hits to deal explicitly with slavery.
 This particular track "focused on the plunder of Africa, the abduction of its inhabitants, the Middle Passage, and the plantation system in the Americas."
-It uses a sample from a Stevie Wonder song called "Past Time Paradise", which, appropriately, touches on race relations and slavery as well.
-Many other French hip hop artists made similar statements through their music, by collaborating to celebrate the 150th anniversary of the abolition of slavery in France in 1998.
-In order to mark the anniversary of the abolition of slavery in Martinique (which is an overseas department of France in the Caribbean), on May 22, Paris's Olympia theater hosted a concert that opened with "drummers chained together" and featured performances from "rappers of African descent such as Doc Gyneco, Stomy Bugsy, Arsenik, and Hamed Daye."
+The song includes sample from a Stevie Wonder song, "Pastime Paradise", which, appropriately, touches on race relations and slavery as well.
 IAM also incorporates images associated with ancient Egypt.
 Several group members assumed names reflective of this influence.
 For example, IAM member Eric Mazel goes by the name Kheops, the name of the builder of the Egyptian pyramids.

+Many other French hip-hop artists made similar statements through their music, by collaborating to celebrate the 150th anniversary of the abolition of slavery in France in 1998.
+In order to mark the anniversary of the abolition of slavery in Martinique (which is an overseas department of France in the Caribbean), on May 22, Paris's Olympia theater hosted a concert that opened with "drummers chained together" and featured performances from "rappers of African descent such as Doc Gyneco, Stomy Bugsy, Arsenik, and Hamed Daye."

-The African music influences in French hip hop also extend to the use of African instruments such as the Kora, balafon, and ngoni.
+The African music influences in French hip-hop also extend to the use of African instruments such as the Kora, balafon, and ngoni.
 Many of the drums played in Africa and the Caribbean music such as "derbuka from North Africa, djembe from Senegal, gwo ka drums from Guadeloupe, bèlè drums from Martinique and Dominica, zouk, bouyon music, etc.).
 The mixture of the diverse traditional African, Caribbean, and other instrumentals is what produced the French hip-hop and made it distinct.

-Today, the Democratic Republic of the Congo and it's global diaspora, especially in Belgium and France has brought about some of the largest and fastest growing French-language rap singers.
+Today, the Democratic Republic of the Congo and its global diaspora, especially in Belgium and France has brought about some of the largest and fastest growing French-language rap singers.
 Traditional Congolese music including in the local Lingala language has become popular globally including by artists with Congolese origin such as Tiakola, Dadju, Damso, and GIMS all of which have worked with Congolese singer, Fally Ipupa.

-French Antilles hip hop
+French Antilles hip-hop

-The French Antilles hip hop is a style of hip hop music originating from the French departments of Guadeloupe and Martinique in the Caribbean.
-Usually in French and Antillean creole, the French Antilles hip hop is most popular in the French Antilles and France.
+The French Antilles hip-hop is a style of hip-hop originating from the French departments of Guadeloupe and Martinique in the Caribbean.
+Usually in French and Antillean creole, the French Antilles hip-hop is most popular in the French Antilles and France.

 Sidney Duteil (born Patrick Duteil in 1955 in Argenteuil, Val-d'Oise), better known as Sidney, is a French musician, rapper, DJ, television and radio host, and occasional actor of Guadeloupean origin.
-He is well known in France for his connection with the beginnings of the French hip hop scene.
+He is well known in France for his connection with the beginnings of the French hip-hop scene.